 c.
 Edge Computing

-Incorporating edge computing can reduce latency and improve performance by processing and storing data closer to the end user, rather than relying solely on distant cloud servers.
+Incorporating edge computing can reduce latency and improve performance by processing and storing data closer to the end of the user, rather than relying solely on distant cloud servers.

 d.
 Increased Interactivity